Estimated reading time: 2 minutes

 If you own a small business, you know how important it is to manage your cash flow properly and save as much money as possible.
-However, it can be easy to spend money that you do not have, resulting in financial distress.
+However, spending money you do not have can be easy, resulting in financial distress.
 In addition, impulse buying can take a toll on your business’s finances.

 For example, does it make sense to buy your employees new computers or laptops if the ones they are currently using work fine?
 Probably not, but business owners often buy things based on emotion, just like consumers.
 Balboa Capital thought it would benefit our blog readers to feature an article with tips on how to trim business spending.